Szybet/Yatchy/hardware/create-your-own/assembling.md

 In this guide I will focus on manual, but also say from time to time things specific to stencil.
 If you use stencil for soldering many yatchies, you should still solder at least one manually to understand what is going on.

+Order of soldering things is pretty much up to you and your choosing, sometimes I will note things that I suggest.
+Just do it so it's the easiest for you

 Things like:
 - Equipment I use, or is needed
 - What soldering skills are needed